Crossing matrix and a polynomial invariant of braid systems up to Hurwitz equivalence: Application to surface links

-Kamada proved the following (\cite{K-b}):
+Kamada proved the following (\cite{K-b}).

-\begin{itemize} \item[(iii)] ({\it Alexander's theorem in dimension four;}) Every surface link is equivalent to the closure of some surface braid ``Alexander's theorem in dimension four''.
-(In \cite{K-b}, it is proved an even stronger claim as follows: every surface link is equivalent to the closure of some {\it simple surface braid} $S$, that is a surface braid with $|p^{-1}(\{y\}) \cap S| = m-1$ for each $y\in \Gamma$, where $\Gamma$ is the set of branch points of $S$.) \item[(iv)] ({\it Markov’s theorem in dimension four;}\footnote{Application of the crossing matrix to the classical Markov's theorem is discussed in \cite{AS}.}) The closures of two surface braids $S$ and $S'$ are equivalent as surface links if and only if $S$ and $S'$ are related by the deformations ``braid ambient isotopic'', ``conjugations'', ``stabilizations'', and their inverse operations. \end{itemize}
+\begin{theorem}[\cite{K-b}] The following hold. \begin{itemize} \item[(i)] ({\it Alexander's theorem in dimension four;}) Every surface link is equivalent to the closure of some surface braid.
+(In \cite{K-b}, an even stronger claim is proved as follows: every surface link is equivalent to the closure of some {\it simple surface braid} $S$, that is, a surface braid such that ${\rm type}(S;y)=(2,1,\dots, 1)$ for every branch point $y\in \Sigma_S$.) \item[(ii)] ({\it Markov’s theorem in dimension four;}\footnote{Application of the crossing matrix regarding the classical Markov's theorem is discussed in \cite{AS}.}) The closures of two surface braids $S$ and $S'$ are equivalent as surface links if and only if $S$ and $S'$ are related by the deformations ``braid ambient isotopic'', ``conjugations'', ``stabilizations'', and their inverse operations. \end{itemize} \end{theorem}

 In terms of the braid systems, we have the following theorem.